PipedreamHQ/docs/docs/connected-accounts/README.md

 <img alt="Sendgrid API key form" width="500" src="./images/api-key.png">
 </div>

 When you connect this Sendgrid account to a step, your API key will be available for use in the variable `auths.sendgrid.api_key_id`.
+See the docs on [auth in code steps](/workflows/steps/code/auth/) for more information.

 ## Requesting a new app or service

-If we don't support a service you need to connect to, please [reach out](/support/) and let us know.
+If we don't support a service you need to connect to, please [open a request on Github](/new-feature-or-bug) or [reach out](/support/) and let us know.

 <Footer />